Updated Jan 2020

-Years of travelling on a very tight budget allowed me to develop a strategy to find cheap flights without getting ripped off.
-Just because you’re working with a smaller budget, it doesn’t mean you can’t explore the world – you just need to be thrifty and be willing to hunt around for a bargain.
-The below tips will help you to find cheap flights and live out your travel dreams.
+Years of travelling on a tight budget allowed, nay, forced me to develop a strategy to find cheap flights without getting ripped off.
+Just because you’re working with a smaller budget, it doesn’t mean you can’t explore the world – you need to be thrifty and be willing to hunt around for a bargain.
+The below tips will help you to find cheap flights and live out your wildest travel dreams ✈️

-If you haven’t discovered these flight comparison tools yet then you’re definitely missing out on some serious bargains.
-They’re great for finding cheap flights both on specific dates and when your dates are flexible, as they compare airline combos to get you the best matches.
+If you haven’t discovered these cheap flight comparison tools yet, then you’re definitely missing out on some serious bargains.
+They’re great for finding cheap flights both on specific dates and for when your dates are flexible, as they compare airline combos to get you the best matches.

 When you’ve found a cheap flight though, be wary of some of the websites they try to get you to book with.
 I opt to pay a little extra to book through the airline directly or someone like Skyscanner, Kayak or Expedia.
-This avoids the risk of getting ripped off with dodgy bookings.
+Using more reputable booking sites avoids the risk of getting ripped off with dodgy bookings.

 Utilise Google Flights

 Google Flights has been a godsend for helping me find cheap flights recently and is now rivalling sites like Skyscanner and Kayak in its thoroughness.
 And if you want to get a bit more technical, jump on ITA Matrix for a gander.
-A lot of the big search companies (including Google Flights) use this as their search backend and rebrand it, so it’s worth a look.
-It was designed by a bunch of super smart dudes at MIT, so you know it works.
+A lot of the big search companies (including Google Flights) use this as their search backend and rebrand it, so it’s worth a look if you have the time.
+A bunch of super-smart dudes from MIT designed it, so you know it works.